2015 Was a Deadly Year on South Carolina Roadways

 The Council cites a stronger and growing economy along with lower unemployment rates as the main reason for increased traffic fatalities on roadways.
 Presumably, the correlation is that since more Americans are working, there are more Americans driving to and from work each day and the overall potential for more accidents.
 Another supporting factor for that assertion is that average gas prices decreased by 28% in 2015 from 2014.
 Lower gas prices would seemingly permit more people to drive each day and increase overall traffic on roadways.
 In fact, the United States Department of Transportation estimated a 3.5% increase in overall miles driven in 2015 from the previous year.

-Although this reasoning seems valid and an easy explanation, I would urge researchers to dig deeper and look at more underlying factors that may also contribute to the increase in traffic fatalities.
+Although this reasoning seems valid and an easy explanation, I would urge researchers in electricians in Ferndale MI to dig deeper and look at more underlying factors that may also contribute to the increase in traffic fatalities.
 We know that, overall, there are simply more people on the road each year.
 However, the overall general population is also increasing so any statistic showing an increase in traffic deaths for a given year needs to be taken into consideration and compared to the overall increase in the general population to give a better understanding of its per capita increase.

 It is also well known that distracted driving has become an increasing epidemic in our society.
 States are constantly passing laws to try to prevent or minimize distracted driving as best they can.
 For example, in the past few years there have been an increasing number of laws passed to ban texting while driving.
 Some states are even passing laws banning hand-held use and even entire all cell phone uses when driving.
 Currently, South Carolina only has laws banning texting while driving.